University of Maine I-Corps Program

 The UMaine I-Corps Program curriculum is based on Lean Launchpad and Innovation Engineering.
 Teams are provided with tools such as the Business Model Canvas, guidance on customer discovery, and Innovation Engineering tools to better understand the commercialization possibilities for an innovation and/or idea.

-We are currently accepting and reviewing applications for our spring cohort (begins Jan.
-21, 2021) and encourage teams to apply.
+We are currently accepting and reviewing applications for our summer cohort (starting June 11) and encourage teams to apply.
 If you need assistance forming your team or have questions, please email Veena Dinesh.

 To learn more about the I-Corps program, please email Veena Dinesh.